How to become a DevOps Engineer

 • Alternative Career Paths: Depending on their skill set and interests, DevOps engineers may transition into roles like cloud engineers, software architects, or automation engineers.

-DevOps Engineer vs. System Administrator
+DevOps Engineer vs. System Administrator: What's the Difference?

-While both DevOps engineers and systems administrators manage IT infrastructure, there are key differences.
+While both DevOps engineers and systems administrators manage IT infrastructure, there are key differences between them.
 DevOps engineers focus on automation, integration, and streamlining the development lifecycle, whereas system administrators handle system upkeep, maintenance, and troubleshooting.
-Overall, DevOps engineers bring a more proactive, holistic approach to software development and deployment.

 Want to learn more about what sysadmins do?
 Check out our Intro to Systems Administration Online Training course.